Joost987/MONDPMesh/README.md

 * math,
 * itertools,

+Now there are two versions of the code, one that runs mainly on the GPU and one that runs only on the CPU.
+The start of the title of the code reflects this.

+For the GPU version, the following libraries are additionally needed.

+* Cupy, for the installation see: https://docs.cupy.dev/en/stable/install.html
+* Numba, for the installation see: https://numba.pydata.org/

 We use Cupy to do calculations on the GPU; it is essentially numpy except it works on the GPU, using CUDA.

-* Cupy, for the installation see: https://docs.cupy.dev/en/stable/install.html

 We use Numba for JIT compilation.
-* Numba, for the installation see: https://numba.pydata.org/

 # Advantages:
 * FFT's are implemented using Cupy, allowing us to use the GPU to compute them.
 This speeds up the code by a lot.